JSTOR-Labs/plant-humanities/peanut/README.md

 ### Mass Consumption: Peanuts as American Staple
 Although peanuts originated in South America, their journey north was circuitous—in fact, peanuts were introduced to the United States through Africa, crossing the Atlantic in the hulls of slave ships.
 This history is embedded in the language of peanuts—the common moniker “goober” entered American English from nguba in Kimbundu, a language spoken in Angola; “pinder,” another term for peanuts in the American South, derives from _mpinda_ in the Kongo language.[^13]
 <param ve-image
-       label="Lyrics of the folk song 'Goober Peas'" attribution="Printed in *Southern Enterprise*, Thomasville, Georgia, U.S., May 9, 1866" license="public domain"
+       label="Lyrics of the folk song “Goober Peas”" attribution="Printed in *Southern Enterprise*, Thomasville, Georgia, U.S., May 9, 1866" license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/75/18660509_Goober_Peas_-_lyrics_-_Thomasville_Southern_Enterprise_%28Georgia%29.jpg/1107px-18660509_Goober_Peas_-_lyrics_-_Thomasville_Southern_Enterprise_%28Georgia%29.jpg">